littensy/reflex/docs/docs/reference/reflex/create-selector.md

 Common use cases for selectors are retrieving an item's state and applying search filters, but passing the external parameters needed to retrieve the information can be unintuitive at first.

-We'll go over two main ways to pass arguments to a selector:
+We'll go over two ways to pass arguments:

 1.  [**Selector factories:**](#selector-factories) Pass arguments to a creator function, which returns a new selector.
 This is best used for creating selectors that are **specialized for unique, unchanging parameters,** like tracking an item's state by ID.

 2.  [**Store parameters in state:**](#store-parameters-in-state) Store parameters in state and use them as dependencies.
 This is best used for selectors that depend on **shared or frequently-changing parameters,** like search queries or the sort order of a list.

 This decision only _really_ matters if your selectors are expensive to run, and in most cases, you can just use whichever makes the most sense to you.
-There's also [currying dependencies](https://redux.js.org/usage/deriving-data-selectors#passing-input-parameters), but it's not fully supported by Reflex's APIs.
+There's also [currying dependencies](https://redux.js.org/usage/deriving-data-selectors#passing-input-parameters), but the syntax can be awkward, so we won't cover it here.

 #### Selector factories